 Georgia ranks 21st globally on the Numbeo Crime Index for safety.
 Tbilisi places 49th out of 380 cities on the Safety Index by City.
 The World Travel Index ranks Georgia 26th globally for offering safe travel conditions.
 The Gallup Law and Order Index gives Georgia a score of 86 out of 100, placing it among the top 35 safest countries out of 140 surveyed.

 National crime statistics show a multi-year downward trend in total recorded crimes.
-No major government travel advisory (US, UK, Australia, Canada) advises against travel to Georgia as a whole.
-All recommend normal precautions, with specific notes about avoiding demonstrations and taking care on the roads.
+No major government travel advisory advises against travel to Georgia as a whole.
+The UK Foreign, Commonwealth & Development Office states: "Most visits to Georgia are trouble-free."
+The U.S. Department of State assigns Georgia a Level 1 advisory: "Exercise normal precautions."
+Australia and Canada issue similar guidance, with specific notes about avoiding demonstrations and taking care on the roads.

 Petty Crime: Very Low